Kunstmuseen Krefeld: The museum at Karlsplatz

-The post-war years
+Post-war years

 In 1947, Paul Wember was appointed museum director.
-With the limited funds at his disposal, Wember attempted to purchase works of art from the 1930s after the currency reform in 1948 in order to expand and round off existing focal points of the collection.
-But also Romantic drawings or Impressionist paintings were purchased to complete the collection.
+With the limited funds at his disposal, Wember attempted to purchase works of art from the 1930s after the currency reform in 1948 to expand and round off existing focal points of the collection.
+Romantic drawings and Impressionist paintings were also purchased to complete the collection.
 In 1953 and 1954, sheets by Max Ernst, Yves Tanguy, Joan Miró, Matisse and Picasso, among others, could be acquired at favourable prices, and thus the importance of contemporary graphic art increased within the collections.
 In 1955, Ulrich Lange made his childhood home, built between 1928 and 1930 by Ludwig Mies van der Rohe, available to the city of Krefeld for ten years as an exhibition venue for contemporary art.
 Under Wember's management, Haus Lange became one of the leading exhibition venues for avant-garde art, and it was here that Yves Klein held his first and last museum retrospective during his lifetime.

-With a minimal acquisition budget, the Krefeld museum was not in a position to invest in classical modernism like the big houses.
+With a minimal acquisition budget, the Kunstmuseen Krefeld was not in a position to invest in classical modernism like bigger museums.
 Wember therefore bought unknown contemporary art, including works by Yves Klein, Tàpies and Beuys, for example a first painting by Yves Klein in 1959 for DM 500 or two paintings by Piero Manzoni for 200 DM.
 Wember used a wide range of contacts with gallery owners such as Michael Hertz, Alfred Schmela, Rolf Ricke, Rudolf Zwirner and Conny Fischer for exhibitions and purchases.

 In 1960, the Kaiser Wilhelm Museum closed for an urgently needed general renovation, which, however, was to begin in 1966.
 With the expiry of the 10 years, exhibition activities in Haus Lange also ended for the time being in 1966, thus closing both museums.

 Since 1969

 In April 1969, the Kaiser Wilhelm Museum was reopened.
-Also, by Ulrich Lange Haus Lange was donated to the city with the condition to show exhibitions of contemporary art here for 99 years.
-In 1975 Wember retired.
-In 1976, the city of Krefeld was able to acquire Haus Esters, the neighbouring house of Haus Lange, which opened in 1981 as another exhibition institute for temporary exhibitions of contemporary art.
+Ulrich Lange also donated Haus Lange to the city with the condition of exhibiting contemporary art there for 99 years.
+Wember retired in 1975.
+In 1976, the city of Krefeld acquired Haus Esters, the neighbouring house of Haus Lange, which opened in 1981 as another exhibition institute for temporary exhibitions of contemporary art.

 In 2010, the Kaiser Wilhelm Museum closed once again for a fundamental renovation, which was carried out from 2012.
 With the completion of the work, the first collection presentation Das Abenteuer unserer Sammlung I was opened on 2 June 2016, thus presenting many works to the public for the first time in over six years.